updated by Jessica Faidley

 - Ginger – this spice has soothing, anti-inflammatory properties .

 - Garlic – rich in antioxidants, garlic reduces oxidative damage and slows down the aging process.
 It has been used medicinally for centuries.

 - Turmeric – an anti-inflammatory that also slows the formation of fatty tissue, helping with weight control.
-Make sure that you include black pepper if you are adding turmeric, as the piperine in freshly ground black pepper allows the turmeric to be more easily absorbed by the body.
+Make sure to include black pepper if you are adding turmeric, because the piperine in freshly ground black pepper allows the turmeric to be more easily absorbed by the body.

 - Cumin – helps with digestion and with producing energy.